Limonadovy-joe/Microcontrollers/README.md

     - The same region of RTC FAST memory can be accessed as **both instruction and data memory**.
 Code which has to run **after wake-up from deep sleep mode has to be placed into RTC memory.**

+## DMA
+- direct memory access
+- is a feature of computer systems that **allows certain hardware subsystems - IO devices, memory-to-memory** to access **main system memory independently of the central processing unit (CPU)**
+- Without DMA, when the CPU is using programmed input/output, **it is typically fully occupied for the entire duration of the read or write operation**, and is thus unavailable to perform other work. **With DMA, the CPU first initiates the transfer, then it does other operations while the transfer is in progress**, and it finally receives an interrupt from the **DMA controller (DMAC) when the operation is done.**

+## ESP code memory management
+- Specific Macros and Functions
+  - **F() Macro**
+    - Typically used in Arduino code to store **constant strings in flash memory instead of SRAM.**
+    - On ESP32, you might not need this as much because the ESP32 has more RAM than many AVR microcontrollers.
+  - **PROGMEM:**
+    - Used in AVR microcontrollers to place variables in flash memory.
+  - **Heap Memory (Dynamically Allocated Data):**
+    - **Allocated from DRAM by default.**
+    - If PSRAM is available, the heap can be extended to use PSRAM.
+  - **Constants declared with const keyword:**
+    - By default, **they are stored in flash memory** if they are not modified and are considered constant at compile time.
+  - **Macros defined with #define:**
+    - They are not stored in any memory region because they are **replaced by their values during the preprocessing stage before compilation.**
+  - **Global Variables**
+    - **Global variables are stored in DRAM by default**, which is accessible for read/write operations.